Fine Arts Certificate

 C Career & technical education programs for job training = Career & technical education programs for job training, guided by Advisory Committees

 This program provides a coherent set of university parallel courses corresponding to the first year of art foundation study.
 It is intended for students who plan to transfer into a baccalaureate degree program in the visual arts.
 The program may be applied toward majors in art education, art history, crafts, fashion design, filmmaking, graphic design, illustration, interior design, museum studies, painting, photography, printmaking, sculpture and other art-related fields.
 It also helps students develop the fundamental knowledge and skills necessary for careers in art and design.

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
-Students must also complete placement test (or equivalent) in English and scores will be used for appropriate course placement.
+Students may need to complete placement tests in English and mathematics.
+Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should visit the Advising Center and returning students their faculty advisor for more information.

 |Required Courses||CR.||Pre-requisite Courses||Approved Course Substitutions|

 |SDV 101 Orientation to Visual and Performing Arts Programs||1||SDV 100|

 |ENG 111 College Composition I||3||See Placement Requirements|